broadinstitute/broad-nnfc-hiPSC-to-EC/analyses/README.md

+WARNING: The metadata and scripts folder are a work in progress and may not be complete or fully accurate.

 # Index
 - [hiPSC → HPC differentiation large screen](#hipsc--hpc-differentiation-large-screen)
 - [hiPSC → EC differentiation large screen](#hipsc--ec-differentiation-large-screen)

 ## hiPSC → HPC differentiation large screen